pmndrs/xr/docs/tutorials/heads-up-display.md

 }
 ```

 With that done, we need something to display in our heads up display.
-A common element in heads up displays is showing the time, so I thought that would be simple and fun to display here.
+A common element in heads up displays is a clock, so that seems like the perfect thing to include in our component.
 Here is a simple hook that will display the current time, updating every second.
 Create a new file called `useGetTime.ts` and add the following code:

 ```tsx
 import { useEffect, useState } from 'react'